ProjectLadon/MOOS-gpsd/README.md

 # MOOS-pGPSd
 This is a gpsd client for MOOS.
 It is intended to re-transmit every type of gpsd packet, including AIS.
-It is intended to work with both sockets and the local shared memory interface.
-It also delivers the
+It is intended to work with the socket interface.
+It delivers both the raw JSON and key

 ## Dependencies
 * MOOS-IvP